jasonmw324/Bridge-Condition-Classification/README.md

 **Top Predictive Features:**
 1. **Age (importance: 0.28)** – Strongest predictor; bridges over 50 years show significantly higher deterioration rates
-2. **Average Daily Traffic (importance: 0.19)** – Counter intuitive as the Poor bridges had a significnatly lower mean average daily traffic value
+2. **Average Daily Traffic (importance: 0.19)** – Counterintuitively, poor bridges had a significantly lower mean average daily traffic, suggesting that many of them are lightly used rural bridges, which may have been built with weaker materials given the anticipated low traffic they would encounter.
 3. **Structure Length (importance: 0.15)** – Longer spans have more potential failure points and stress concentrations

 ![Feature Importance Plot](feature_importance_rf.png)

 **Actionable Business Insight:**
-High-risk bridge profile for prioritized inspection: **Age >50 years + ADT >10,000 + Length >100m**.
-These combined factors create compounding structural risk that warrants quarterly monitoring rather than standard biennial inspections.
+High-risk bridge profile for prioritized inspection: Age > 60 years, ADT < 600, Length < 40 m.
+These thresholds were computed from the 75th percentile of each feature among poor bridges.
+Since these features were found to be the most important features as shown in the feature importance plot, special attention is given to bridges exhibiting this combination to enable early flagging of high-risk structures.

 ---